TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Delegate.md

 <br />

 At this point, we proceed with a targeted kerberoast attack.
-This attack allows us to extract the krb5 hash of the targeted account, in this case `N.Thompson`.
+This attack allows us to extract the Kerberos TGS hash of the targeted account, in this case `N.Thompson`.

 It can be done using the well-known [targetedKerberoast.py](https://github.com/ShutdownRepo/targetedKerberoast) tool with the following one-liner: